 Scammer Alert: Always download Electrum from the official downloads page,

 electrum.org/#download.
 Electrum provides installers for all common operating systems, along with their GPG signatures.

 - Download Electrum from the official website, electrum.org.
 You will need both the installer and the GPG signature file.

 - Open your Terminal to install the package that can verify GPG signatures.

 apt install gnupg.
 This is really the fastest, easiest and safest way.

-Change to the folder into which you downloaded your Electrum installer and your signature (.asc) file.
+- Change to the folder where you have your Electrum installer.

-Verify that they are matching the GPG key:
+- Verify that they are matching the Electrum GPG key you downloaded.

-If you followed all the steps above and successfully verified the GPG signature, you can safely install the application.
+If you followed all the steps above and got a Good signature, you can safely install the Electrum wallet.